 - Keeping SLT and governors up to date with developments in science with subject reports, action plans and review meetings

-- Ensuring children have at least 60 minutes of Science each week in Key Stage One and at least 90 minutes of Science each week in Key Stage Two
+- Ensuring children have at least 60 minutes of Science each week

 At Sandbach Primary Academy, science lessons begin with the sharing of which specific scientific discipline we will be focused on and a ‘bridging back’ discussion about what has been learned previously in this or previous units.
 This could be partner talk or whole class discussion.
 An engaging scientific question, designed to elicit curiosity and discussion, is then shared with the class.
 Children are encouraged to talk and share their thinking and prior knowledge in response to this, then suggest how we might find an answer through testing or investigation.
 The acquisition of key scientific knowledge and vocabulary is an integral part of our science lessons, where it is explicitly taught through high quality teaching, research and experimentation.
 The progression of skills for working scientifically are developed through the key stages with gradual release of teacher modelling, and scientific enquiry skills are of great importance within lessons.
 Each lesson, children are challenged to think independently and complete tasks and investigations designed to grow their knowledge and progress their scientific skillset.
 Activities are effectively differentiated so that all children have an appropriate level of support and challenge.
 Learning is reviewed with the children at the end of each lesson, and they are encouraged to share ideas, results and conclusions with the class.